OsborneSupremacy/net-sendgrid-email-client/README.md

 ### Azure Configuration

-If you're using running the application in Azure, add the settings as key/value pairs in the application configuration (App Service --> Configuration --> Application settings).
+If you're using the application in Azure, add the settings as key/value pairs in the application configuration (App Service --> Configuration --> Application settings).
 Since the naming convention for those settings can be a little tricky, I've included an example in this repository.

 [SampleAzureConfiguration.json](SampleAzureConfiguration.json)